-The sky is an inherent, prevailing constituent of many roof terraces, and at times defines their most aspectual characteristic, producing an expansive natural backdrop, where sculptural terrace design elements are frequently elevated under urban skylines – appearing evermore distinct.
-Selective colour palettes, embedded discreetly within roof terrace design frameworks, blend harmoniously into an ever-changing skyscape, enhanced by daylight nuances and night-time silhouettes which remould core integrants continuously.
-Embracive, skyward roof terraces, thoughtfully designed and built, engage seamless colour spectra integrally – augmenting city home lives, while reciprocating with London's atmospheric changeability and aerial subtleties.
+The sky is an inherent, prevailing constituent of many roof terraces, and at times defines their most aspectual characteristic, providing an expansive backdrop where sculptural elements are uniquely elevated under urban skylines.
+Selective colour palettes, discreetly embedded within roof terrace design frameworks, blend harmoniously into ever-changing skyscapes, enhanced by daylight nuances, as well as night-time silhouettes, remoulding core integrants continuously.
+Embracive, skyward roof terrace gardens, thoughtfully designed and built, engage seamless colour spectra – augmenting city living while reciprocating with London's atmospheric changeability and aerial subtleties.

 sky roof gardens